Laboratoire-de-Chemoinformatique/ChemographyKit/docs/examples/index.rst

 3. Combine multiple examples for complex workflows
 4. Contribute your own examples to the community

-The examples are designed to be educational and practical, providing a solid foundation for using GTMKit in your own projects.
+The examples are designed to be educational and practical, providing a solid foundation for using ChemographyKit in your own projects.